 Sollo ⭐

 Diego Gallegos is the caviar chef while exercising his talent in the kitchens of Sollo, the renowned restaurant based in Fuengirola.
 Open kitchen, excellent sea views and a gastronomic proposal much more than innovative.
-Although Sollo pays special attention to the sea, it does so with an eye to the future and sustainability, as 90% of the raw materials it uses come from its own resources and crops.

 It is not surprising, then, that this, another of the restaurants in one of the epicenters of Andalusia, is awarded two Michelin stars.
-Namely: the traditional and the Verde Michelin star that recognizes the commitment to environmental sustainability.
+Namely: the traditional and the green Michelin star that recognizes the commitment to environmental sustainability.

 Chef: Diego Gallegos.

-📍 Av. del Higuerón, 48.
-Fuengirola (Málaga).
+📍 Av. del Higueron, 48.
+Fuengirola (Malaga).

 Nintai ⭐

-Marcos Granda conquers the province of Malaga with his two renowned restaurants.
+Marcos Granda conquers the province of Málaga with his two reputable restaurants.
 Nintai is one of his latest bets in Marbella, oriented in this case to Japanese cuisine, after falling in love with the Japanese country on a trip he made in 2019.
-It will be Itamae Pablo Olivares who will have the prestige of taking the lead in the table.
-Nintai offers, in any case, two tasting menus that vary depending on the product of the day: Omakase and Nintai.
-Pay attention to its carefully selected menu of sakes.

 Chef: Marcos Granda.

-c/ Ramón Gómez de la Serna, 18 (Marbella, Málaga).
+📍 c/ Ramón Gómez de la Serna, 18 (Marbella, Málaga)

 Tohqa ⭐

-Tohqa is the project of Eduardo Pérez, trained at Luis Irizar’s Cooking School and with extensive experience in Aponiente, Cataria or A Fuego Negro.
-In the summer of 2020, he opened the doors of this business with his brother Juan as sommelier, with whom they have conquered their first star.
+In the summer of 2020 he opened the doors of this business which is accompanied by his brother Juan as sommelier with whom they have conquered their first star.
 The common thread? embers and fire.

-Chef: Eduardo Perez.
+Chef: Eduardo Pérez.

-📍c/De los Moros, 4 (El Puerto de Santa María, Cádiz).
+📍c/ De los Moros, 4 (El Puerto de Santa María, Cádiz)

 Back ⭐